Friday, October 24, 2025

 Gaza

-Before the Battle of Mons Graupius in northern Scotland in 83 A.D., the Roman historian Tacitus attributed to the Caledonian chief Calgacus a speech in which he famously said Roman armies "make a desert and call it peace."
+Before the Battle of Mons Graupius in 83 A.D., the Roman historian Tacitus attributed to the Caledonian chief Calgacus a speech in which he famously said Roman armies "make a desert and call it peace."

-This photo of Gaza was taken almost a year ago, months before Israel's destructive "final push" to wipe out Hamas: which Israel's leaders say is the only way to secure "peace."
+This photo of Gaza was taken almost a year ago, months before Israel's "final push" to wipe out Hamas.
+Israel's leaders say this destruction, and all that inflicted on Gaza since, is the only way to secure "peace."

-But Gaza makes me remember most of all Jesus' words about Jerusalem as He went to death at the hands of its leaders, Roman and Jewish:
+Gaza makes me remember most of all Jesus' words to Jerusalem as His death at the hands of its leaders, Roman and Jewish, approached:

 "If you had known...the things which make for peace !
 But now they have been hidden from your eyes" (Luke 19:42).

-Photos of Gaza also remind me of Jesus' words about the works of satan, that "...the thief comes only to steal and kill and destroy..."
+This and other photos of Gaza also remind me of Jesus' words about satan's works, that "...the thief comes only to steal and kill and destroy..."
 (John 10:10).

-Does Israel's campaign in Gaza mirror Calgacus' words about the actions of Rome's armies ?
-Of Jesus' words about satan's actions ?
+Israel's campaign in Gaza mirrors Calgacus' words about the actions of Rome's armies.
+Even more, Jesus' words about satan's works.

-How is it we hear Christians justifying Israel's campaign in Gaza ?
+How is it we hear Christians justifying Israel's actions in Gaza ?